Pacolet Place Names and Locations

 (This list was composed and furnished by Don Camby.)

-- terms used to tell direction because Pacolet
+of the River - terms used to tell direction because Pacolet Mills was

 Back Line – Walker Street.

 The Bank – Dirt and rock hill between Milliken Street and

 Short Line that rose higher than the roofs of the houses